 Aranesp side effects

-signs of a blood clot in your leg - pain, swelling, warmth, or redness in one or both legs; or
+signs of a blood clot - pain, swelling, warmth, redness, cold feeling, or pale appearance of an arm or leg; or

-dangerously high blood pressure - severe headache, blurred vision, pounding in your neck or ears, nosebleed, anxiety, confusion, severe chest pain, shortness of breath, irregular heartbeats.
+increased blood pressure - severe headache, blurred vision, pounding in your neck or ears, anxiety, nosebleed.

 Call your doctor at once if you have: